phtj/patrick-janssen/service.md

 - 2013: Janssen, P. (2013).
 Session Chair at the 32nd Annual Conference on Education and Research in Computer Aided Architectural Design in Europe (eCAADe 2013), Session 3B: Algorithmic Design Generation, 18th September 2013, Delft, The Netherlands.
 - 2013: Janssen, P. (2013).
 Session Chair at the 18th Annual Conference on Computer-Aided Architecture Design Research in Asia (CAADRIA 2013), Keynote: Architectural Engineering / Engineering Architecture at Gardens by the Bay, 16th May 2013, Singapore.
 - 2008: Janssen, P. (2008).
 Session Chair at the Great Asian Streets Symposium 5 (GASS5), Session 02: Sustainability, 5th December 2008, Singapore.

+## Others

+- 2015 – ongoing: Invited lectures at Building Construction Authority of Singapore (BCA) as part of a seminar series on Parametric BIM.
+- 2015: Organisation Committee and Design Tutor, International Forum on Urbanism (IFoU) Winter School, National University of Singapore, 12-23 January 2013.